project-image

 Mid-March, Mid-Editing

-12 months ago – Thu, Mar 13, 2025 at 03:20:06 PM
+about 1 year ago – Thu, Mar 13, 2025 at 03:20:06 PM

 TL;DR: Line editing is in process!
 I'm discussing paper types with my printer and will have samples soon.
 I expect to start working on layout tasks in parallel with editing.
 No action items for you.
 If you have questions or concerns about anything relating to your order please email [email protected].
 I'm giving you all another chapter to read.
 The chapter can be accessed by clicking over to Backerkit and logging in.
 Your next update will be the week of March 24-28.
 Details below.